Batterii/fixture-riveter/docs/changelog/README.md

 - Enforce RelationAttribute fixture property being only an array
 - Clean up eslint rules, update @batterii/eslint-config-ts
 - Remove unnecessary type indirection from AdapterHandler
+- Switch mocharc to json.

 ### Fixed
 - ObjectionAdapter: only call delete on instances that might be in the database, and wrap call in a try-catch for when we call it on instances that were constructed with `build`.
+- Make `fixture` property of `Trait` optional.

 ## [v2.0.0] - 2021-01-29